Features

 One goal of systems biology is to model complex biological interactions by comprehensively compiling information from interdisciplinary fields.
 It has been observed that the 20th century style of reductionism provides much understanding and labeling, of a systems’ parts, but it is unable to complete our understanding of the system or interpret any components or subprocesses that are currently unstructured.
 Beyond multi-omic analysis, systems, or network, biology is a new approach to understanding the complex interactions of the molecules of life that uses an integrative approach to such complex systems expressing synergistic or emergent behavior.

 AI-empowered network biology supports the mapping of the molecular relationships in normal and abnormal phenotypes.
 It promises to result in a more explicit and deterministic model, providing more predictive, preventive, and personalized medicine.
-It is impossible to functionally integrate the volume and diversity of multi-omics data by classical methods to produce this more holistic understanding.
+It is impossible to functionally integrate the volume and diversity of multi-omics data by classical methods to produce this more holistic understanding.12 The systems approach depends on advanced tools and methods to provide multi-platform-based omic data analysis and interpretation.13 The tools employed have included network, Bayesian, correlation-based, and other multivariate methods, which are now being empowered by AI.

 Control Systems